harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 import myObject from "my-dependency/lib/myObject";
 ```

 This can dramatically reduce your bundle size, especially with big libraries like Bootstrap.
 Notice in our project, for instance, that we're importing all of our bootstrap components like this.
-For instance, with the footer.
+For instance, in the footer component.

 ```javascript{3-5}:title=Footer.js